dan-israeli/NLP-Course-Project/README.md

 3. Follow the instructions presented in the terminal.

-### Primary Research - Creating the proba2go Files
+### Primary Research - Recreating the proba2go Files

 The new proba2go files that were created for our experiments, and are required in order to run the code, are as follows: